-He now provides companies and charities with carefully-tailored advice on their communications strategies, and he has arranged features for their work with some of the media's most respected organisations, including the BBC, The Guardian, The Telegraph, The Wall Street Journal and the Financial Times.
+He now provides companies and charities with carefully-tailored advice on their communications strategies.
+Additionally he arranges features for their work with some of the media's most respected organisations.
+These include the BBC, The Guardian, The Telegraph, The Wall Street Journal and the Financial Times.

-Musa contributes opinion pieces to The Independent, The Huffington Post and MSN on a range of issues, and has on several occasions been a guest on BBC Radio 4's Today Programme.
-He has been interviewed by Channel 4 News and Sky News, and he has given talks on social media and literature for BBC Radio 3 and 4.
+Musa regularly contributes opinion pieces to the media on a range of issues.
+Most importantly to The Independent, The Huffington Post and MSN.
+Similarly on several occasions he has been a guest on BBC Radio 4's Today Programme, Channel 4 News and Sky News.
+Furthermore he has given talks on social media and literature for BBC Radio 3 and 4.

 He has also written for The Guardian, The New Humanist and the Financial Times.
 In addition he has been profiled by several media outlets including Channel 4, the Financial Times, the Times,